henrysky/astroNN_spectra_paper_figures/README.rst

     | It describes how to generate stellar parameters and abundnaces for the whole APOGEE DR14, also contains plots of abundances across MilkyWay Galaxy.
 -   | `ASPCAP_Normalization.ipynb`_
     | It describes how to compile dataset with ASPCAP normalized spectra (as opposed to continuum normalization), training and testing NN on that.
+-   | `Small_Data.ipynb`_
+    | It describes training neural network with smaller datasets and see the effects.

 .. _Datasets_Data_Reduction.ipynb: Datasets_Data_Reduction.ipynb
 .. _Training.ipynb: Training.ipynb